moderndatacompany/dataos.info/docs/resources/workflow.md

 #### **Get Runtime Information**

-To obtain the runtime status of the workflow, use the following command:
+To obtain the runtime status of the Workflow, use the following command:

 ```shell
 dataos-ctl get runtime -w {{workspace-name}} -t workflow -n {{name-of-workflow}}